 A business plan is beneficial for any business that is just starting up, both for internal goal setting and acquiring external funding.
 Potential investors will want to know how you plan to grow over the first several years of your business, and how they can expect to receive a return on their investment.
 Having a professional business plan may increase your chances of acquiring funding from investors, as it will give them a clearer picture of what they’re helping you build.

 Even if your business does not require funding yet (or at all), a business plan can help you hone in on a clear direction and stay the course when times are tough.
 If you’ve been operating in the hobbyist mentality, writing a simple business plan can help you take it to the next level and start building a clear brand around your business.

 What A Business Plan Should Include

-- A concise elevator pitch that defines your business in 1-3 sentences
+- An executive summary (including an elevator pitch that defines your business in 1-3 sentences)

 - A detailed business description

 - Descriptions of products or services your business offers

 - Research into your target market and top competitors

 - Marketing and sales strategy